 In "The Truce," even though it's obviously a trick, it's rather touching to see Chef Pig go to all the trouble to provide Red, Chuck, and Bomb with a delicious gourmet lunch and to see the birds happily tuck into all their favorite things.

-In "Party Ahoy," after King Pig misses out on the big party on the next island, Chronicler Pig and Professor Pig invite him to join their little tea party.
+In "Party Ahoy," when King Pig misses out on the big party on the next island because of the volcano eruption, Chronicler Pig and Professor Pig invite him to join their little tea party.

 In "Eggshaustion," Chuck's reaction to seeing the eggs smashed is nothing short of heartbreaking...and his relief at seeing them in one piece and okay will bring on the warm fuzzies in a truckload.